Application Self-Check

 Security Note

-Section titled “Security Note”The Application Self-Check adds an important layer of security by helping to ensure that GpgFrontend’s executable code remains authentic and untampered.
-It is particularly recommended for security-sensitive deployments or when running GpgFrontend on shared or potentially untrusted systems.
+Section titled “Security Note”Application Self-Check adds an important layer of security by helping ensure that GpgFrontend’s executable code remains authentic and untampered on Windows.
+This is particularly valuable for security-sensitive deployments or when running GpgFrontend on shared or potentially untrusted systems.